A-delta/PiDeck/driver/driver/lan_server/custom_fcn/README.md

-This folder is devoted to custom functions and files to use in **command_processor/parse_data() function** file and is restricted to advanced users.
+This folder is dedicated to custom functions and files to use in **command_processor/parse_data() function** file and is restricted to advanced users.